 - Trainer and assessor support by phone and email

-- Up to 12 months to complete the course
+- Up to 12 months’ access to complete the course

-- Certificate and Record of Results issuance (does not include replacement certificates)
+- Certificate and a record of results upon successful completion of the course (does not include replacement certificate)

-Payment for the course can be made by:
+Payment for course fee can be made by:

 - MasterCard and Visa Card